 This course is an introduction to the fundamental concepts, principles, analytical methods and tools used for making real estate investment decisions.
 The course will focus primarily on income producing real estate, including commercial properties (office, retail, industrial) and apartment communities.
 One weekend session will be dedicated to development properties.
 The objective of this course is to develop an analytical framework by which students can make sound real estate investment decisions.
 The course examines the analysis of real estate investments from the point of view of investors and developers.
-Economic and financial concepts are applied to real estate analysis, valuation and deal structuring.
+Economic and financial concepts are applied to real estate analysis with the objective of building a solid foundation in the fundamentals of property analysis, valuation and deal structuring.